jitintanwar/assignment/README.md

 # Saas products inventory service

-It reads input from the user and outputs the data on console.
+A console app that reads input from the user and process the data from multiple sources.

 ## How to run